Erika Schonberg Alves '96

 Luisa cherishes the many traditions that she experienced in her four years at Boston College – studying in Bapst Library, attending football games, and meeting students from all over the country.

 According to Aubrey, “All of the students I met were compelled to use their education in ways that would benefit others."
-Aubrey is currently enrolled in a graduate program in journalism at Northwestern University's Medill School of Journalism.
+Aubrey has completed her master's degree in journalism at Northwestern University's Medill School of Journalism.